rishabhjain606/todo-list/README.md

 ```javascript
 npm start
 ```
-- On browser open the swagger documentation by going to: http://localhost:3000/api-docs
+- On browser open the postman documentation by going to: https://documenter.getpostman.com/view/10646341/Uz5Gpbyw
-- Refer to API specification and the examples
-- Test out the APIs by clicking on **Try it Out**